metosin/malli/README.md

 ## Qualified keys in a map

 You can also use [decomplected maps keys and values](https://clojure.org/about/spec#_decomplect_mapskeysvalues) using registry references.
+References must be either qualified keywords of strings.

 ```clj
 (m/validate